Truth sandwich: Use by news media

-PBS published a blog post which explained the principle behind a truth sandwich is already something its editorial standards address: "Accuracy includes more than simply verifying whether information is correct; facts must be placed in sufficient context based on the nature of the piece to ensure that the public is not misled".
+PBS published a blog post that explained the principle behind a truth sandwich is already something its editorial standards address: "Accuracy includes more than simply verifying whether information is correct; facts must be placed in sufficient context based on the nature of the piece to ensure that the public is not misled".
 Roy Peter Clark wrote for Poynter that the idea of a truth sandwich is like the rhetorical concept of "emphatic word order", where someone places "emphatic words" at the beginning and end of a sentence.
 In journalism, Clark wrote, "the position of least emphasis turns out to be the middle".

 Truth sandwiches have been used, advocated, or discussed in the context of a range of topics where misinformation is particularly widespread.
 A group of scientists writing about the challenge of misinformation about coronavirus vaccines during the COVID-19 pandemic advocated truth sandwiches as a communication strategy in their guide to dispelling common myths.
 In an article about truth sandwiches at Journalism.co.uk, Joseph Cummins uses the term "backfire effect" for when "telling people that what they believe in is false [makes] them double down on their beliefs".
 He urged journalists to utilize the technique, or keep in mind its principles, in not just the main writing about a story involving falsehoods, but also the images, headlines, social media, and other elements of coverage.

 Criticism

+A critique of the truth sandwich is that there is no evidence demonstrating that it is more effective than other correction formats..
+Studies show that presenting the information as a truth sandwich (truth, misinformation, truth) produces similar belief change to a refutation format (misinformation, truth, truth).
+However, both formats have been found to be more effective than a control condition where no correction is presented.

 Crispin Sartwell opined in the Wall Street Journal that using truth sandwiches is manipulative and condescending, and noted that the name is confusing because sandwiches are typically named for what is in the middle, not for the bread.